 She practices law in Montreal, where she lives with her husband.

 Having graduated in 2014, Rebecca holds a B.A. in both English Creative Writing and in Chemistry, and she currently works as a technical writer in Michigan.
-The Nameless Queen is her debut novel.
+NAMELESS QUEEN is her debut novel.

 He lives and works in Quebec, Canada.

 Mikki is a long-time freelance journalist, editor and writer.
 In her past life, she helped launch Time Inc. Custom Publishing, was a long-time contributor to Sports Illlustrated for Kids and produced a CD-ROM about the Vietnam War for The New York Times.
 She has also been a communications consultant for organizations including Girl Scouts of the USA and Wellstone Action.